Transportation in Japan

 Quick Transportation Tips

-Load a Suica or Pasmo IC card at any major station — these rechargeable cards work on virtually all trains, subways, and buses across Japan, eliminating the need to buy individual tickets.
+Load a Suica or Pasmo IC card (via iPhone Wallet or a vending machine at any major station) to tap in and out on virtually all trains, subways, and buses nationwide, no paper tickets needed.

 Book Transportation